- AUTHORITY, PURPOSE, JURISDICTION, AND APPLICATION

 A.

-General applicability.
-The provisions of this Ordinance shall apply to all land, buildings, structures, and uses thereof located within the City of Broken Arrow, unless an exemption is provided by the terms of this Ordinance.
+Municipal boundaries.
+The provisions of this ordinance shall apply to all land, buildings, structures, and land uses located within the City of Broken Arrow, unless an exemption is provided by the terms of this ordinance.

 B.